gridbugs/gridbugs.org/content/blog/every-game-i-made-since-2019-had-a-lighting-bug/index.md

 For example this screenshot shows a player (the @-sign) standing in a room lit with white light, and to their south there is a doorway leading into a room lit with red light.
-Note the wall to their right is illuminated with white light, as the player can see the side of the wall facing the white light.
+Note the wall to the player's right is illuminated with white light, as the player can see the side of the wall facing the white light but not the side of the wall facing the red light.

 ![A square grid map showing the player in a room lit with white light next to a doorway leading south into a second room lit with red light](shadowcast-demo1.png)